 The Academic Technology Approval Scheme (ATAS) is a vetting process managed by the UK Foreign, Commonwealth and Development Office (FCDO) for courses where students’ knowledge could be used in programmes to develop Advanced Conventional Military Technology (ACMT), weapons of mass destruction (WMDs) or their means of delivery.
 It has been in place since 2007 and mostly relates to DPhil and MScRes courses in Science, Technology and Medicine and a few postgraduate taught Masters; and at Oxford this also includes the four-year undergraduate courses in Physics and Materials.

-If this relates to your subject (see 2. below) you must get clearance (an approved ATAS certificate) before you can apply for your visa.
+If this relates to your subject (see 2. below) you must get clearance (an approved ATAS certificate) before you can apply for a Student visa.
 This can be a very lengthy process so please read the information below carefully and plan to do this well in advance.
 It can also be done whilst your offer is conditional and before your CAS (Confirmation of Acceptance for Studies) is issued but you must check the exact course start and end dates and information required for ATAS with your department/college (see 3. below)

 2. How do I know if I need to apply?